-In both the cases cookies and browsing history get deleted after closing the browser.
+In both cases cookies and browsing history get deleted after closing the browser.
 Read more about Browser Cookies and their Working.

-4-Hair on Screen Prank –
+7. Hair on Screen Prank –

 Want to confuse your friends using online pranks?
-Here is a chrome extension that you can stealth install in your friend’s chrome browser.
+Here is a Chrome extension that you can stealth install in your friend’s Chrome browser.